Daniel-Carpenter/AdvProgrammingOOP/05 - Projects/Project 01/README.md

 |    0   |    0   |    1   |    1   | 0 + 0 + 1 + 1 = 2 |

+*Please view [this resource](https://en.wikipedia.org/wiki/Hamming_distance) from Wikipedia if you still experience abiguity in understanding.*

 * Additionally, the user will understand how Java date and time formats work.